How much does your toddler help around the house?

 3. Make Rules, Start Small

 Of course, your child won’t become a pint-size cleaning robot overnight.
-(That’s what Roomba’s for.)
+(That’s what a Roomba is for.)
 But over time, a good routine and some expectations can build a healthy attitude toward chores.

 Start with some simple responsibilities.
 Picking up toys is the most obvious one to me.
 Instead of just reminding your child to clean up his/her toys, make it easier with one simple restriction: One toy or activity at a time.